Luzkix/Luzkix/README.md

 **Other mini projects:**

-https://reddit-app-exercise.herokuapp.com/ - add your own posts and like/dislike posts from others!
+https://github.com/Luzkix/reddit-app-exercise - add your own posts and like/dislike posts from others!
 This miniapp focuses especially on html part, mainly on practicing with Thymeleaf templates, so it has a basic frontend implemented.
 Main backend business logic lies in voting system, so you can give just one like/dislike to each post (not own ofcourse).
 Posts are than saved in database.
-There is no spring security or any advanced stuff, but it is fun to play with it  :-)
+There is no spring security or any advanced stuff, but it is a fun to play with.
+So try it here! https://reddit-app-exercise.herokuapp.com/
-On git you can find the code related to this app here: https://github.com/Luzkix/Luzkix/tree/master/week-19-Reddit-Extended-ToDo/day-3-reddit (note - its not a separate git repo, it is a part of week homeworks)

 https://luzkix.github.io - Before I started with the full course I participated on a month lenght Green Fox coding camp which focused on html and basics of JavaSript.
 The link actually represents a web presentation of exercises completed within StayHome coding camp.
 Final project was to develop simple web photo presentation using html/css/javascript.
 If you are interested in actual code, you can find it here: https://github.com/Luzkix/luzkix.github.io